michaperki/betmate-backend/README.md

 │   │   ├── utils.ts
 │   ├── models # all models and model tests
 │   ├── routers # all routers and router tests
-│   ├── services
-│   │   ├── game_loop.ts # broadcasts arbitrary games from src/assets
-│   │   ├── microservice.ts # interface with microservice
+│   ├── services # microservice and all database interfacing
 │   ├── types # all type declarations
 │   ├── websockets # all websockets
 │   └── server.ts # server driver file